Finding health insurance coverage for domestic partners in Colorado can be confusing.

 Colorado state law formally recognizes domestic partnerships, but they don’t have the same automatic legal status as marriage.

-Unlike some states that offer a formal domestic partnership registry, Colorado does not require official registration at the state level.
+Unlike some states with a formal domestic partnership registry, Colorado does not require state-level registration.
 Instead, Colorado residents can establish a domestic partnership through civil union, private agreements, or employer-defined policies.
 While civil unions offer similar legal protections to marriage, not all domestic partners choose this option.

 For health insurance purposes, employers and insurers set their own definitions of what qualifies as a domestic partnership.
 Common requirements include: